marcietolbert/Email-Investigations/Join-Us-in-Creating-Unique-Material.md

 Based on the combination of brand impersonation, deceptive domain structure, lack of email authentication, and supporting IP reputation data, this email is assessed to be a phishing attempt.

+The email utilizes display name spoofing (“Duolingo”) combined with a deceptive local-part (duolingo.ads) to create an appearance of legitimacy.
+However, the sending domain (libero[.]it) is unrelated to Duolingo’s infrastructure.

+A mismatch between the sender/return-path and the reply-to address (duolingo-team[.]com) indicates an attempt to redirect recipient responses to attacker-controlled infrastructure.
+The reply-to domain further demonstrates impersonation through the use of a hyphenated second-level domain, a common typosquatting technique.

+Additionally, the use of an Italian top-level domain (.it) is inconsistent with the expected infrastructure of the impersonated brand, further supporting the likelihood of a phishing attempt.

 The recipient did not report responding to the email.

 ### Who, What, When, Where, Why, How